-The defendants urge that this case is moot.
-They point out that since the trial of these cases: 1) A three-judge court in United States v.
+VI.
+[25] The defendants urge that this case is moot.
+They point [15] Change cases: 1) A three-judge court in United States v.
 Clark, S.D.Ala.
 1965, 249 F.Supp.
-720, has enjoined county officials from engaging in various 753 coercive acts, including arresting and prosecuting persons seeking to exercise the right to vote; 2) federal registrars have registered more than 10,000 Negroes to vote in Dallas County; 3) Sheriff Clark was not re-elected in November 1966; 4) the grand jury which had undertaken the invalid investigation of the Justice Department has been dismissed and replaced by a grand jury with eight Negro members.
+720, has enjoined county officials from engaging in various \753 coercive acts, including arresting and prosecuting persons seeking to exercise the right to vote; 2) federal registrars have registered more than 10,000 Negroes to vote in Dallas County; 3) Sheriff Clark was not re-elected in November 1966; 4) the grand jury which had undertaken the invalid investigation of the Justice Department had been dismissed and replaced by a grand jury with eight Negro members.
 While these events do indicate that the situation in Dallas County has improved in the last four years, we do not think they render the case moot.
 See United States v.
 Atkins, 5 Cir.
 1963, 323 F.2d 733, 739.
 Certainly with regard to expungement of convictions and return of fines, the case is not moot.
 Nor does the mere cessation of unlawful activity render a case moot.

-United States v.
-W. T. Grant Co., 1953, 345 U.S. 629, 73 S.Ct.
+629, 73 S.Ct.
 894, 97 L.Ed.
 1303.